 Starting Fall 2016, there is one position available for a graduate student interested in identifying and studying key factors that affect academic success of a group of engineering undergraduates who have received financial scholarships during their undergraduate study.
 This graduate student must have a BS degree in Mechanical Engineering or in Civil Engineering and must have excellent skills in advanced mathematics (such as Calculus).
 If you are interested in this research topic would like to find out more about the requirements for entry to my lab, please contact me by email at firstname.lastname@example.org (preferred) or by phone at (435)-797-2948.
 I look forward to speaking with you.

 My name is Dr. Wade Goodridge and I developed an interest in the field of Engineering Education as I obtained my Civil Engineering B.S and graduate degrees.
 I became an assistant professor at Utah State University in the Engineering Education Department after spending five years teaching Engineering Courses as a Principal Lecturer on Utah State University's Brigham City Regional Campus.
-I have an interest in online engineering education and I am passionate about this field for the ability it has to improve the engineering educational experience of students at all levels.
+I have an interest in online engineering education and I am passionate about this field for the opportunities it presents to broaden engineering education at all levels.

 My current research involves spatial thinking/cognition, an intelligence that encompasses the many constructs of spatial ability.
 My research bridges areas involving cognitive spatial strategies employed by students solving foundational engineering problems to measuring brainwave activity while working on spatial and engineering problems.
 Spatial ability is an aspect of human intelligence measured through traditional occupationally designed tests such as the Purdue Spatial Visualization Test of Rotations, (PSVT:R) and has been correlated to performance in STEM disciplines at both the undergraduate and even professional levels.
-Research into its impacts is now becoming a prominent area of interest.
-Thus, I am quantitatively and qualitatively investigating the details of spatial thinking as it pertains to the success of engineering undergraduate students.
+Research looking at how spatial ability develops is now becoming a prominent area of interest.
+I am currently investigating the development of spatial ability in blind and visually impaired youth who engage in engineering activities.
+This work is using a mixed method research design incorporating quantitative and qualitative research techniques.

 I will have an upcoming opening for a graduate assistant at my lab.
-If you have an interest in quantitative or qualitative research looking towards spatial ability then I encourage you to contact me through email at firstname.lastname@example.org (preferred) or call my office at 1-435-797-9051.
+If you have an interest in mixed method research directed towards spatial ability and spatial thinking then I encourage you to contact me through email at email@example.com (preferred) or call my office at 1-435-797-9051.

 - Spatial Thinking and its Correlation to Statics Engineering Curriculum